johncassil/undertide/README.md

         - slack

 - delivery_secret_name (string)
-    - This is the name of the secret that will be used to reference connection/authentication details, email addresses that need to emailed, slack details, etc. Other authentication details (for data pull sources, etc.) are stored in the undertide config secret.
+    - This is the name of the secret that will be used to reference bucket, connection/authentication details, email addresses that need to emailed, slack details, etc. Other authentication details (for data pull sources, etc.) are stored in the undertide config secret.

+- file_format (string) (optional)
+    - This is the format that the file will be delivered in.
+By default, the file will be created in csv, (or delivered in the format that it is in the bucket -- so this won't apply).
+This can be one of the following:
+        - csv
+        - txt
+        - parquet
+        - avro

 - compression (string) (optional)
     - This is the compression method that will be used to compress the file.
 By default 'none' is used, unless set in the report config as a setting.
 This can be one of the following: